-Name of MAH: Protocol number: Date of Protocol
+Name of MAH: GSKVaccines S.r.l.
+Protocol number: V72_38OB Date of Protocol Abstract: 26 Oct 11, amended on 03 July 2015 (version 2.0)

-GlaxoSmithKline V72_38OB Abstract:

-Biologicals S.A.
-26 Oct 11, amended on

-03 July 2015 (version 2.0)

-GSK has developed a strategy to estimate potential strain coverage called Meningococcal Antigen Typing System (MATS) [Donnelly J et al., 2010].
+GSK Vaccines S.r.l. has developed a strategy to estimate potential strain coverage called Meningococcal Antigen Typing System (MATS) [Donnelly J et al., 2010].
 A survey of approximately 1,000 different invasive meningococcal serogroup B isolates collected during 2007-2008 in 5 European countries (incl.
 England) showed that, depending on the country of origin, between 73% and 87% of meningococcal serogroup B isolates had an appropriate MATS antigen type to be covered by the vaccine.
 These 5 countries represented 59% of the total notified cases (3,396) in Europe in 2007.
 Sero(sub)type distributions in the remaining European countries were comparable with this subset.
 Overall, 78% (95% confidence limits from 66-91%) of the approximately 1,000 strains surveyed using MATS were found to have a potentially susceptible antigen type.